 See our label.

-The NexiGo PJ40 is a disappointing projector, but it's bright for its price, and its contrast is amazing.
+The NexiGo PJ40 is a mediocre projector, but it's bright for its price, and its contrast is amazing.
 There aren't many alternatives if you're shopping for something this cheap.
-The Epson EpiqVision Flex CO-W01 is generally better than the NexiGo, but the Epson feels ancient in comparison due to its lack of any smart or wireless features.
+The Epson EpiqVision Flex CO-W01 is generally a bit better than the NexiGo, but the Epson feels ancient in comparison due to its lack of any smart or wireless features.
 Otherwise, the XGIMI MoGo 2 is more easily carried around due to its small size and better smart OS implementation, but the NexiGo is the brighter of the two products and has vastly better contrast.
-Ultimately, while the NexiGo PJ40 is a disappointing product overall, it's not a bad purchase if you're looking for a projector this cheap.
+Ultimately, the NexiGo PJ40 is not a bad purchase if you're looking for a projector this cheap.

 Check out our recommendations for the best cheap projectors and the best home projectors.
 If you'd prefer to shop solely for another product in the same price range, look up the best projectors under $500 instead.